Skip to main content

 IgnorePre-sale proceeds are not factored into funding during construction

-The permanent loan interest rate can be indexed annually using compound growth:
+Loan interest rates can be indexed annually using compound growth:

-Indexed Rate = Base Rate × (1 + Indexation Rate)^(Years Since Conversion)
+Indexed Rate = Base Rate × (1 + Indexation Rate)^(Years Since Start)

 Amortization payment is recalculated at each year boundary using: